Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Hypercomplete congruences

-\begin{enumerate}[label=--] \item $\im{\cG\ac} = \cG\ac \cap \Mono = \cG$ (\cref{cor:GacMono=G}); \item $\im{\Cover\cG} = \Cover\cG \cap \Mono = \cG$ (\cref{lem:covGmono=G}); \item $\im{\HCover\cG} = \HCover\cG \cap \Mono = \cG$ (\cref{lem:thcov=iso}); \item $\suspinfty{\Cover\cG} = \HCover\cG$ (\cref{lem:equivPtopHcong}); \item $(\HCover\cG)\topo = \cG\ac$ (\cref{lem:closurerelation}). \end{enumerate}
+\begin{enumerate}[label=--] \item $\im{\cG\ac} = \cG\ac \cap \Mono = \cG$ (\cref{cor:GacMono=G}); \item $\im{\Cover\cG} = \Cover\cG \cap \Mono = \cG$ (\cref{lem:covGmono=G}); \item $\im{\HCover\cG} = \HCover\cG \cap \Mono = \cG$ (\cref{lem:thcov=iso}); \item $\decinfty{\Cover\cG} = \HCover\cG$ (\cref{lem:equivPtopHcong}); \item $(\HCover\cG)\topo = \cG\ac$ (\cref{lem:closurerelation}). \end{enumerate}

-\begin{definition}[Sheaf for a topology] Let $\cE$ be a topos and $\cG$ a Grothendieck topology on $\cE$.
+\begin{definition}[Sheaf for a topology] Let $\cE$ be a topos and $\cG$ an extended Grothendieck topology on $\cE$.
 We say that an object $X\in \cE$ is a {\it $\cG$-sheaf} if it is local for the class $\cG$.
 The category of sheaves is defined as

-A sheaf for a Lawvere--Tierney topology or a covering topology can be defined as a sheaf for the associated Grothendieck topology (but we shall not need these notions). \end{definition}
+A sheaf for a Lawvere--Tierney topology or a covering topology can be defined as a sheaf for the associated extended Grothendieck topology (but we shall not need these notions). \end{definition}

-The sheaves for the minimal Grothendieck topology $\cG=\Iso$ are the whole topos $\cE$.
-And the sheaves for the maximal Grothendieck topology $\cG=\Mono$ are reduced to the initial object of $\cE$.
+Every object of $\cE$ is a sheaf for the minimal extended Grothendieck topology $\cG=\Iso$, and only the terminal object is a sheaf for the maximal extended Grothendieck topology $\cG=\Mono$.

-\begin{remark}[Sheaf = $\Sigma$-sheaf] The notion of sheaf for a Grothendieck topology $\cG$ is compatible with the notion of $\Sigma$-sheaf of \cref{def:ABFJmain}, since for a Grothendieck topology, we have $(\cG\diag)\bc = \cG$. \end{remark}
+\begin{remark}[Sheaf = $\Sigma$-sheaf] The notion of sheaf for an extended Grothendieck topology $\cG$ is compatible with the notion of $\Sigma$-sheaf of \cref{def:ABFJmain}, since for an extended Grothendieck topology, we have $(\cG\diag)\bc = \cG$. \end{remark}

-\begin{proposition}[Universal property of sheaves] The subcategory $\Sh\cE\cG \subset \cE$ is reflective, and the reflector $\rho:\cE\to \Sh\cE\cG$ is the topological localization with the following universal properties:
+\begin{proposition}[Universal property of sheaves] The subcategory $\Sh\cE\cG \subseteq \cE$ is reflective, and the reflector $\rho:\cE\to \Sh\cE\cG$ is the topological localization with the following universal properties: